6.8.3 Support for the syntax-case System

 Create a syntax object wrapping form within the current lexical context.

-Syntax objects are typically created internally to the process of expansion, but it is possible to create them outside of syntax expansion:
+Syntax objects are typically created internally to facilitate the process of expansion, but it is possible to create them outside of syntax expansion:

 (syntax (foo bar baz))